 When I say to the typical prospective groom, “What is the purpose and goal of your marriage?” he shifts his feet around, and finally says, “I don’t know.
 I just love her” (which is a hormonally driven expression for, “I want sex without guilt”).

 What We Want in Our Marriage

 When I ask the typical bride-to-be the same question, she rolls her eyes, giggles, and utters a few words in fairy-tale language about finally finding her “Knight in shining armor.”
 (That’s female-speak for, “I am being rescued from my home by one who will wow me and worship me for the rest of my life.”)

 In a magazine article titled “Marriage: What’s the Point?” author Susan Dixon admits that she stood at an altar in a beautiful white gown and said “I do” without having the slightest idea of what she was getting herself into.

 “It took nearly twenty-five years and a divorce before I began to understand something I should have known before that ceremony ever took place,” she writes.
 “In the quarter century that has passed since I naively repeated my wedding vows, I’ve become more and more aware that relationships die for lack of purpose.
 If there is no valid, defined, and acknowledged purpose for our relationship-chances are we’ll have trouble keeping it alive.”

-Do You Know what is the purpose of marriage?
-What is the purpose of your marriage?
+Do you know what is the purpose of marriage?
+More importantly, what is the purpose of your marriage?
 Do you have a well-defined purpose?
 Do you know where your relationship is headed?
-Do you know where you want your marriage is headed?
-Do you know where you want your marriage to be 5, 10, or 30 years from now?
+And do you know where you want your marriage to be headed?
+Where you want your marriage to be 5, 10, or 30 years from now?